netdata/community/meetups/ml/20220623 - Netdata Machine Learning Meetup/code/README.md

 # Code

-Note: any sensitive variables or things you would need to recreatre have been replaces with "XXX".
+**Note**: any sensitive variables or things you would need to re-create have been replaced with the string "XXX".

 - `gcp-compute-instances-ml-demo.tf`: Example terraform script to create the VM's used in the demo.
 - `scripts/startup-ml-demo.sh`: Startup script for the VM's to do some config.